 June: Rock am Ring and Rock im Park

-Keiler Woche or Keil Week is not only the largest sailing event in the world – with over 2,000 yachts, tall ships, dinghies, and surfboards taking part – it's also a massive open air music and cultural festival with an accompanying children's cultural festival.
+Kieler Woche or Kiel Week is not only the largest sailing event in the world — with over 2,000 yachts, tall ships, dinghies, and surfboards taking part — it's also a massive open air music and cultural festival with an accompanying children's cultural festival.
 What started life as a one-day regatta 133 years ago is now a week-long event where you can watch Olympic and international sailors race, a windjammer parade of tall ships and take your pick from some 300+ musical events.
-Keiler Wocher runs from 20 to June 2015.
-See www.kieler-woche.de.
+Keiler Woche runs from 18 to 26 June 2016.

 July: International Africa festival

 During this unique festival in Tubingen near Stuttgart, African artists and bands perform modern and traditional music and dance from their home countries.
 There is also a market with African crafts and works of art.
-In 2015, it’s on 23 to 26 July.
-You can also catch the Africa Festival Wurzburg which runs from 4 to 7 June 2015 and is one of the largest festivals in Europe for African music and culture.
-See www.afrikafestival-reutlingen.de.
+In 2016, it’s on 21 to 24 July.
+You can also catch the Africa Festival Wurzburg which runs earlier in the year from 26 to 29 May 2016 and is one of the largest festivals in Europe for African music and culture.

 June–July: Munich Opera festival

 Held every year at the Bayerische Staatsoper (the Bavarian State Opera), the Opernfestspiele consists mainly of shows staged during the past year and always concludes with a piece by Wagner.
-In 2015 the festival opens on 1 July and runs until the end of the month.
-See www.staatsoper.de.
+In 2016, the festival opens on 19 June and runs until the end of July.

 July–August: Richard Wagner Festival (Bayreuth festival)

 The month-long Bayreuther Festspiele is held annually in the Bavarian town of the same name.
 Wagner himself oversaw the construction of the Bayreuth Festspielhaus, the theatre where concerts from the composer have been performed since 1876.
-The 2015 programme starts 25 July and runs until 28 August.
-See www.bayreuther-festspiele.de.
+The 2016 programme starts 25 July and runs until 28 August.

 August: Long night of the museums

 From its beginning in 1997, almost all of the city’s 180 museums and memorials have taken part in the long night.
 Each event offers a different combination of museums and a new programme (with ever more museums and initiatives joining in) so that visitors are guaranteed a diverse experience and new discoveries every time.
-In 2015 the event will take place on 29 August from 6–8pm.
-See www.lange-nacht-der-museen.de
+In 2016, the event will take place on 27 August from 6–8pm.

 The Festival-Mediaval is a living history and re-enactment festival in Selb.
 The event includes performances of medieval music, fire shows, roaming performers such as witches and beggars, theatre groups and a medieval market.
 If you've ever had a hankering to try your hand at archery while munching on a medieval snack, then this festival is for you.
-This year's festival will run from 11 to 13 September 2015.
-See www.festival-mediaval.com.
+This year's festival will run from 9 to 11 September 2016.

 September to early October: Oktoberfest

 One of Germany’s most famous festivities and the world’s largest fair, Oktoberfest is a 15-day celebration of Bavarian beer.
 More than six million people come to drink beer, eat chicken legs and pork sausages and engage in general revelry.
-Join them from 19 September to 4 October 2015.
-See www.oktoberfest.de.
+Join them from 17 September to 2 October 2016.

 October: Frankfurt book fair

 The history of world's largest trade fair for books dates all the way back to 15th century, when Johannes Gutenberg first invented movable type just a few kilometres away from Frankfurt.
 Soon after, local booksellers held the first book fair.
 The Frankfurt fair (Frankfurter Buchmesse) is now primarily for people in the industries surrounding books, although it does have some more layman-accessible events, such as its award for the oddest book title of the year.
-In 2015 the Frankfurt Bookfair is on from 14 to 18 October.
-See www.book-fair.com.
+In 2016, the Frankfurt Bookfair is on from 19 to 23 October.